vhbui02/til/software-engineering/how-you-should-use-ai-to-write-code.md

 When working with an unfamiliar tech stack, onboarding can be challenging—especially if the tool lacks clear documentation or the codebase is poorly commented and hard to follow.
 Chatting directly to your codebase can save a lot of time.

-GitHub Copilot Chat's Chat participant `@workspace` can use existing codebase as context.
-Refers to [making Copilot Chat an expert in your workspace](../github-copilot/github-copilot-best-practices.md#making-copilot-chat-an-expert-in-your-workspace) for more information.
+GitHub Copilot Chat's Chat participant `@workspace` can use existing codebase as context so you can ask.

 However, the context is blackboxed and wasn't visible to user, personally I would like a more transparent solution like so: